sonalnagesh/shotgun_metagenomics_analysis/README.md

 ## METAGENOMIC PROFILING

 To get the taxonomic classification, metagenomic profiling needs to be done on the nonhuman files from Bowtie2.
-The tool to be used here is Kraken2,
+The tool to be used here is Kraken2, which requires a Kraken2 database folder to be downloaded, which contains the known sequence databases for bacteria, fungi, archaea, viruses, etc. According to preference, individual databases can be downloaded, or the entire folder can be downloaded.
+To run Kraken2, use the code given in **kraken2.sh**.

+## COMPUTING TAXONOMIC ABUNDANCE